 A Tobu-Nikkō Line train. | Photo by iStock.com/coward_lion

-There are two railway companies that have services between Tokyo and Nikkō.
-The first of course is Japan Rail (JR), which has a Shinkansen line that will get you part of the way to Nikkō.
-The other is the Tobu Railway company who operate the Tobu-Nikkō Line — which can get you from Asakusa to Nikkō without the need for a transfer.
+Two railway companies have services between Tokyo and Nikkō.
+One is Japan Rail (JR), which has a Shinkansen line that will get you part of the way to Nikkō.
+The other is the Tobu Railway company which operates the Tobu-Nikkō Line — this can get you from Asakusa to Nikkō without the need for a transfer.

-These rail options all take around 2 hours, but there is quite a lot of variance in price with the Tobu-Nikkō Line the most affordable option.
-Tobu Railway also has few different discount passes available, making it really stand out as the better option.
+These rail options all take around 2 hours, but there is quite a lot of variance in price, with the Tobu-Nikkō Line the most affordable option.
+Tobu Railway also has a few different discount passes available, making it stand out as the better option.

 1 hour 50 mins

-Tobu Railway operate several different services between Asakusa Station and Tobu-Nikkō Station.
-The Limited Express trains will get you there fastest, in just 1 hour and 50 minutes and costing ¥2,750 one-way.
-You’ll have a choice between the Kegon and Kinu; opt for the former if your schedule allows, as it’s faster and more direct (the Kinu requires a quick transfer at Shimo-Imaichi Station).
-Note that seats need to be reserved on the Limited Express trains.
+Tobu Railway operates several different services between Asakusa Station and Tobu-Nikkō Station.
+The Limited Express trains will get you there the fastest in just 1 hour and 50 minutes, for ¥3,050 one-way.
+You’ll have a choice between the Kegon, Revaty, and Kinu; opt for the Kegon or Revaty if your schedule allows, as it’s faster and more direct (the Kinu requires a quick transfer at Shimo-Imaichi Station, but is slightly cheaper at ¥2,850).

 Suggested Activity